yifeiyin/RecitingWithUI/README.md

 This documentation was written on January 16, 2019

 I thought this project is incomplete until I accidentally steped on this on my local drive.
 It actually is a working program.
-I was pretty ambious about this project at the time and spent a lot of time planning and designing the program.
+I was pretty ambitious about this project at the time and spent a lot of time planning and designing the program.
 And now, I decided to create this readme you are reading.